remotion-dev/remotion/packages/docs/docs/player/api.md

 A boolean property defining whether you can play or pause a video using space key.
 If enabled, playing the video and subsequently pressing the space key pauses and resumes the video.
 Only works if `controls` is true.
 Default `true`.

+### `moveToBeginningWhenEnded`

+_optional, available from v3.1.3_

+A boolean property defining whether the video position should go back to zero once the video has ended.
+Only works if `loop` is disabled.
+Default `true`.

 ### `inputProps`

 _optional_